Narrative and exquisitely carved

 North Gallery, West Section: Battle between Gods and Asuras

 The theme of the bas-relief on the western section of the north gallery is not taken from any epics, instead, it depicts a generic theme of the good fighting evil.
 The bas-relief Battle between Gods and Asuras is about the Hindu pantheon of gods fighting the evil asuras.
 It is a battle scene with 21 Hindu gods mounted on their vehicles fighting the asuras.

 The images below show four of the gods: Indra, Varuna, Kartikeya (also known as Skanda), and Brahma.

 The gods are seen riding their signature vahanas (vehicles) and fighting asuras.
 Vishnu, one of the Hindu Trinity, is riding Garuda, an eagle-like mythical bird.
-Indra, the king of gods, is riding an elephant called Airavata, Skanda, the god of war, is riding a peacock called Parvani, and Varuna, the sea god, is riding a multi-headed sea dragon called Makara.
+Indra, the king of heaven and gods, is riding an elephant called Airavata, Skanda, the god of war, is riding a peacock called Parvani, and Varuna, the sea god, is riding a multi-headed mythical creature called Makara.